 So What about Web Hosting?

 I honestly feel that if you are hosting a website on a Windows-based server, you need to switch.
 One of the main reasons is that there is just so much more available in terms of open source software on Linux-based hosting.
 It’s faster, and most importantly it’s way less expensive.
-Especially if you use a coupon code it’s really inexpensive as a new customer.
+Especially if you use a reseller hosting discount coupon code it’s really inexpensive as a new customer.
 Unless your business specifically needs some system or piece of software that will only run on a Windows-based machine, you really should make the switch.

 The Windows 8 Debacle

 When Microsoft announced that Windows 8 was going to be released in 2012, many business users greeted the news with a sense of confusion.
 After all, Windows 7 had proven to be a very effective operating system.
 Coming out with a new version of Windows didn’t seem to be necessary, especially from the standpoint of businesses.

 Microsoft should have understood that business adoption of a new operating system often takes a while.
 However, the company took the next step and decided that Windows 8 was going to be a total overhaul of the Windows OS, thereby ensuring it would be met with controversy.